 - 2 tbsp chia seeds

-- optional: 1 tbsp maple syrup or honey
+- 1 tbsp maple syrup or honey (optional: omit for babies)

 - Add fruit, water, and lemon juice to a medium saucepan.
-Bring up to a boil.
+Bring to a boil.

 - Turn down the heat and let simmer 5-7 minutes.
-You want the fruit mostly broken down.
+You want the fruit to be mostly broken down.

 - Use an immersion blender, potato masher, or fork to break up any fruit chunks.

-- Transfer to a mason jar or storage container.
-Store in the fridge.
+- Transfer to a mason jar or storage container and store in the fridge.